Frequently Asked Questions

 + How could the city have allowed property owners to build their buildings or have paved areas in the stormwater easement?

-It’s up to the property owner to ensure they don’t build on any easements and any easements are supposed to be shown on submitted plans.
+It is up to the property owner to ensure they do not build on any easements and any easements are supposed to be shown on submitted plans.
 The city does not systematically check easements as part of the building permit process unless they are shown on the plans.
 It is possible that some of the paved areas constructed in the easement were constructed without permits.
 Fences typically do not require permits.
+Bollards are being placed as part of the project along the permanent easement boundary at most property lines.
+No fences, structures, pavement, fill, etc. should be placed within the existing and recently acquired permanent easement areas.

 + My property has experienced little to no flooding.
 Will this project increase the risk of flooding on my property?